Jo-R/A11yTalk/a11yTalkNotes.md

 - we don't bake a11y into our AC/user stories/culture
 - there's a lot to consider and learn - overwhelming - different groups, different needs, standards are lengthy and dull etc

+we're not alone - 61% of 1400 devs who answered a survey run by one of the devs on the Edge team do no accessibility testing https://www.gwhitworth.com/blog/2019/07/form-controls-components/

 so...
 - how we can we see the impacts
 - share some learning and incrementally improve how we, as a team, do this